The culture of Heartland

 As we study and apply the Word of God we endeavor to be raised up to the standard of Scripture in our experience, not lower Scripture to our limited experiences.
 We don’t want our lives as Christ’s disciples to be defined by culture or political correctness, but with God’s help we desire to allow the Bible to define all of life including our culture.

-We value the message of the Kingdom of God and are progressing in living out our lives as a member of the Kingdom of God.
+We value the message of the Kingdom of God and are progressing in living out our lives as members of the Kingdom of God.
 The message of the Kingdom is good news and a radical invitation to change not only our own lives, but the lives over which each of us have influence.
-Living in the ThroneZone (where God rules and reigns) enables us to share what we receive from the Holy Spirit with others.
-We realize we are just one beggar telling another beggar where to find bread.

 We invite you to come grow up in Christ, be a maturing disciple, with the Heartland family.